caseyg/awesome/README.md

 *   [bvaughn/react-resizable-panels](https://github.com/bvaughn/react-resizable-panels) -

-*   [emilkowalski/vaul](https://github.com/emilkowalski/vaul) - An unstyled drawer component for React.
+*   [emilkowalski/vaul](https://github.com/emilkowalski/vaul) - A drawer component for React.

 *   [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.